- JavaScript 98.5%

 Wails

-this repo is frontend only. to get native file dialogs and profiles on disk you need a Wails project with a Go backend that exposes ResolveMods, LoadModFile, SaveLoadOrder, ExportJSON, GetProfiles, SaveProfile, DeleteProfile. point the Wails frontend at this app or copy src in. the UI looks for window.go.main.App and uses the backend when its there, otherwise localStorage and the in browser resolver
+This repo is frontend only.
+To get native file dialogs and profiles on disk you need a Wails project with a Go backend that exposes ResolveMods, LoadModFile, SaveLoadOrder, ExportJSON, GetProfiles, SaveProfile, DeleteProfile.
+Point the Wails frontend at this app or copy src/ in.
+The UI looks for window.go.main.App and uses the backend when it is there; otherwise it uses localStorage and the in-browser resolver.

 project structure